mikerockett/weasyprint/CONTRIBUTING.md

 #### Formatting

 This package uses PHP CS Fixer to auto-format code.
-Before committing your code, please run a format over all dirty files:
+Before committing your code, please run a format over all files:

 ```shell
 $ composer fix